TwisterMc/help-docs/README.md

 **Oct 22, 2019**

 * Re-working out we're outputting pages so that we can get children of children and so on.
+* Disabled the settings page for now since there are no options.

 **Oct 20, 2019**